The Role System — Architecture

 Two properties tie them together:

-• They chain. research (discover the facts) → panel (decide what to do) → crew (deliver it).
+• They chain. research (discover the facts) → panel (decide what to do) → crew (deliver it) — see Usage sequence for the hand-offs between stages and how to pick just one.

 • They share roles.
 The skeptic is a panel seat, a crew adversarial check, and a research fact-verifier — one evolving persona, three contexts.
 That cross-context reuse is exactly what the shared core (below) exists for; research-sweep is the third consumer that proves it.